© Unofficial Royalty 2024

 October 12, 1876 – Birth of Grand Duke Kirill Vladimirovich of Russia at Tsarskoye Selo, near St. Petersburg, Russia

 Kirill was the son of Grand Duke Vladimir Alexandrovich (son of Alexander II, Emperor of All Russia) and Duchess Marie of Mecklenburg-Schwerin.
 In 1905, he married his first cousin Victoria Melita of Edinburgh and Saxe-Coburg and Gotha, a granddaughter of Queen Victoria.
-Because the marriage was not consented to by Nicholas II, Emperor of All Russia, Kirill was stripped of his military appointments and his funding.
+Because Nicholas II, Emperor of All Russia did not consent to the marriage, Kirill was stripped of his military appointments and his funding.
 The couple was banished from Russia and settled in France.
 By 1908, Kirill was third in line to the Imperial throne, following several deaths within the family.
-Nicholas II relented and allowed Kirill to return to Russia, restoring both his military positions and his funding.
+Nicholas II relented and allowed Kirill to return to Russia, restoring his military positions and his funding.
 (See below.
 Kirill died on his 62nd birthday.)

 Unofficial Royalty: Grand Duke Kirill Vladimirovich of Russia